Secure by Design Example Security Resources Plan

 Security processes refer to documented and well-defined procedures that guide the handling of security-related activities within an organisation.

-These processes outline step-by-step instructions for effectively managing activities like security incidents, implementing change, addressing vulnerabilities and so on.
+These processes outline step-by-step instructions for effectively managing activities like:

-A few examples of the processes you need to identify are incident response processes, change management processes and vulnerability management processes.
+A few examples of the processes you need to identify are:

 Category: Policies, procedures and control frameworks

-Additionally, they facilitate controlled and secure changes to the organisation’s systems and applications while managing vulnerabilities to minimise risks.
+- facilitate controlled and secure changes to the organisation’s systems and applications while managing vulnerabilities to minimise risks

 During the execution phase, incident response processes help manage and mitigate security incidents as they arise.